History of the Cardeza Foundation for Hematologic Research

 Sandor S. Shapiro, MD was the fourth Cardeza director.
 For almost 40 years, Dr. Shapiro served on the Jefferson medical staff and was director from 1985 to 2000.
 In 1973, Dr. Shapiro established a Thrombosis and Hemorrhagic Disease Section and a state-supported Hemophilia Treatment Center.
 An outstanding clinician-scientist, Dr. Shapiro made major contributions in coagulation and thrombosis.
 Besides his passion for science, Sandy was famous for his love of music and performed professionally as a violinist.

-Steven E. McKenzie, MD, PhD directed Cardeza from 2000 to 2005.
+Steven E. McKenzie, MD, PhD directed Cardeza from 2000 to 2005, and has resumed the role as Cardeza's current director since 2016.
 An international expert in heparin-induced thrombocytopenia, Dr. McKenzie developed the only animal model of the disease – a model that has been used worldwide.
 Dr. McKenzie served as the University Vice President for Research from 2005-2012.
 During this time, Dr. McKenzie led the successful fundraising effort to renovate lab and office space in Jefferson Alumni Hall, enabling the current housing of the Cardeza Foundation for Hematologic Research.
 Currently, he continues to perform cutting-edge research and to co-direct the Cardeza Hemophilia Center and direct the Hereditary Anemias program.

 Selected Cardeza Accomplishments